Germany–Turkey relations: Accession of Turkey to the European Union

 Germany's support to the Turkish bid has not been consistent in the German political arena.
 Support has varied over time; for example one former Chancellor, Helmut Kohl, expressed opposition on the issue, while another, Gerhard Schröder, was seen to be a staunch supporter.

-German Chancellor Angela Merkel advocated a "vaguely defined partnership" and has opposed full membership of Turkey to the EU.
-Current Turkish Prime Minister Recep Tayyip Erdoğan said in response in July 2009, "We will never accept a privileged partnership.
+German Chancellor Angela Merkel advocated a "vaguely defined partnership" and has opposed full membership of Turkey to the EU.Google Newspapers Then-Prime Minister Recep Tayyip Erdoğan said in response in July 2009, "We will never accept a privileged partnership.
 We want full membership into the EU.
-We don't want anything else other than full membership.”
+We don't want anything else other than full membership."

 In 2006, Merkel said "Turkey could be in deep, deep trouble when it comes to its aspirations to join the European Union" regarding its refusal to open up its ports to European Union member Cyprus.
 She added:

 We need an implementation of the Ankara Protocols regarding unrestricted trade with Cyprus too.
 Otherwise, the situation becomes very, very serious when it comes to the continuation of Turkey's accession negotiations.
 I appeal to Turkey to do everything to avoid such a complicated situation and not to lead the European Union into such a situation.

 Merkel also said that she could not imagine negotiations continuing without concessions made by Ankara toward opening up its ports to Cypriot ships.
 The Turkish Government responded by demanding that the EU lift its embargo on the Turkish-controlled part of the island in return.

 On 20 June 2013, in the wake of Ankara's crackdown on mass demonstrations in Taksim Square and throughout the country, Germany blocked the start to new EU accession talks with Turkey.
 According to the Financial Times, one Turkish official said that such a move could potentially break off political relations with the bloc.
 "The EU needs Turkey more than Turkey needs the EU," Egemen Bagis, Turkey's EU minister stated.
 "If we have to, we could tell them, "get lost.'"
 Germany says that its reservation stems from a technical issue, but Angela Merkel has described herself as "shocked" after Ankara's use of overwhelming police force against mostly peaceful demonstrators.

 On 25 June EU foreign ministers backed a German proposal to postpone further EU membership talks with Turkey for about four months due to the Turkey's handling of the protests.
 A delay in opening new chapters for Turkey would raise new doubts about whether the country should ever be admitted to the European Union.
 In early June in comments on Turkey's possible membership German Chancellor Angela Merkel did not address the compromise proposal but said Turkey must make progress on its relations with EU member Cyprus to give impetus to its membership ambitions.